json-everything/json-everything/json-everything.net/wwwroot/md/schema-datagen.md

 # Generating Data

 All you need to generate data is a schema object.
 This can be built inline or read in from an external source.
-The instructions for that are on the [Building a Schema](./schema-building.md) page.
+The instructions for that are on the "Overview" tab.

 Once you have your schema object, simply call the `.GenerateData()` extension method, and it will return a result to you.